asceznyk/ctf/picoctf/superserial.md

 It unserializes the cookie into a php object.
 And if the object dosen't have an `is_admin` or an `is_guest` method.
 We print the object contents.

 Printing the object contents means calling the `.__toString` method of an object.
-Whatever the `.__toString` method returns is what get's printed onto the screen.
+Whatever the `.__toString` method returns is what gets printed onto the screen.

 Now let's look at the second file.